 I believe that this is an important metric.
 It should grow over time and you should track its progress.
 Also, If your goal is early retirement, increasing your net worth should be your main goal.

-My current net worth is around 88000 CHF.
-You can take a look at my net worth page to get more details.
+When I wrote this article, my net worth was around 88000 CHF.
+You can take a look at my net worth page to get the last values, month after month.
 I am trying to update my net worth every month.
 You can also follow my Monthly updates if you want to get new information every month about the details of my net worth and finances.